Success at The École is seeing children become not just great students, but good people.

 Our Guidance Counselor attends each of our Elementary classrooms once a month to teach lessons on Character Education.
 Students learn about the core values of upstanding citizens, such as empathy and compassion, honesty, responsibility, integrity, and accountability.
 Students in grades 2 through 5 then take turns being their classroom’s “Peaceful Peer”.

 For our 6th, 7th, and 8th grades students, our Guidance Counselor has developed a more formal Character program.
-Each month Ms. Murray holds a class on a specific character trait, defining and discussing the trait with students and engaging them activities in which they can put it into practice.
+Each month a class is held on a specific character trait, defining and discussing the trait with students and engaging them activities in which they can put it into practice.
 Throughout the month, middle school teachers then find unique ways to incorporate the trait into their planned curriculum, while posters around the school remind students to integrate the trait in their daily interactions.
 Middle School students also have the opportunity to volunteer to be a “Friendly Falcon” for the school year, or earn—or recommend another student for—a “Caught Being Kind” award.